55 First Responder Mental Health Resources

 Promoting a Mentally Healthy Workplace for First Responders

-• love first responders pinsOffer mental health awareness trainings: Providing these trainings equips first responders to recognize when someone needs mental health support, to respond appropriately, and to facilitate getting help for themselves or others.
+• love first responders pinsOffer mental health awareness training: Providing this training equips first responders to recognize when someone needs mental health support, to respond appropriately, and to facilitate getting help for themselves or others.

 • Establish mental-health-friendly policies: These might include sick leave for mental health reasons, use of leave time for therapy appointments, more frequent breaks based on individual needs rather than a fixed schedule, and permitting food and beverages at work to mitigate the side effects of medications.

 • Provide employee assistance programs: These programs support employees’ physical and mental health.
-Aspects can include fitness programs, incentivized yearly wellness checks, stress management training, anti-stigma campaigns, and work environments that connect with the outside world through natural light and plants.
+Elements of these programs can include fitness programs, incentivized yearly wellness checks, stress management training, anti-stigma campaigns, and work environments that connect with the outside world through natural light and plants.

 • Offer resiliency check-ins: These are discussions about how employees are feeling and how they are managing stress and self-care.
 This is also an opportunity for employees to discuss any additional support they need.

-• Create peer-support programs: Involve team members with various backgrounds and ranks.
+• Create peer-support programs: Involve team members with varied backgrounds and ranks.
 Often, first responders are more likely to talk to one of their peers who has been through what they are experiencing.

 • Make sleep a priority: Create shift schedules that encourage employees to get ample rest.
 Educate employees about sleep, and complete annual screenings for sleep disorders.